SHRI. KAMALNAYAN BAJAJ (1915 – 1972)

 Shri.
 Kamalnayan Bajaj (23 January 1915 – 1 May 1972), eldest son of Shri.
-Jamanalal Bajaj, started shouldering family responsibilities from an early age.
-After completing his education from University of Cambridge, England, Kamalnayanji returned to India to assist his father, in business as well as social service.
+Jamanalal Bajaj started shouldering family responsibilities from an early age.
+After completing his education at the University of Cambridge, England, Kamalnayanji returned to India to assist his father in business and social service.

-Shortages of food, power, raw materials, technology and foreign exchange; upheavals in the banking system and the introduction of the License Raj – were just some of the challenges the country and its entrepreneurs faced in 1940s, ‘50s, ‘60s and early ‘70s.
+Shortages of food, power, raw materials, technology and foreign exchange, upheavals in the banking system and the introduction of the License Raj – were just some of the challenges the country and its entrepreneurs faced in the 1940s till the early ‘70s.
 Unfazed, Kamalnayan Bajaj quietly got to work.
-In 1942, the Bajaj Group had sales of approximately Rs.1 Crore, under 200 employees, a few ginning and pressing mills and a fistful of debts.
+In 1942, the Bajaj Group had sales of approximately Rs.
+1 Crore, under 200 employees, a few ginning and pressing mills and a fistful of debts.

 Of greater importance, Kamalnayan Bajaj laid strong foundations by embedding values and ethics in the group.
 It’s a heritage cherished by his successors – and a worthy tribute to the Architect of the Bajaj Group.